praveendecode/iss-data-warehouse-mongodb-sql-project/README.md

                                Method 6 :  Delete Sql Records

-     Step 3 :  Run  Command prompt  with file location path that where you have the  "DataSyncPro.py" file , In CMD do type this command "streamlit run DataSyncPro.py" It will open on web browers that what you have eg: Google Chrome
+     Step 3 :  Run  Command prompt  with file location path that where you have the  "DataSyncPro.py" file , In CMD do type this command  "streamlit run DataSyncPro.py"  .
+It will open on web browers that what you have eg: Google Chrome

-     Step 4 : Make sure to connect your mongodb atlas and SQL DBMS  in your local setup , Make sure brower theme in dark
+     Step 4 : Make sure to connect your mongodb atlas and PostgresSQL DBMS  in your local setup , brower  theme should be  in dark